- 1 boneless top loin pork roast, about 2 1/2 pounds

 This roast is simple enough for a Sunday supper with the family or elegant enough for entertaining.
 In either instance it is a snap to prepare.
 Dried fruit (pick seasonal favorites) create a colorful and immensely flavorful channel down the center of the roast.
 The mustard coating seals in the moisture creating a delicious crust.
-Arrange overlapping slices of the roast on a platter and serve with steamed new potatoes or mashed sweet potatoes and a seasonal vegetable.
+Arrange overlapping slices of the roast on a platter and serve with a seasonal vegetable.

 Content Continues Below ⤵

 Fat: 6 grams

 Sodium: 148 milligrams

 Cholesterol: 70 milligrams